stateful/docs.runme.dev/docs/configuration/lifecycle-identity.md

 * **Select the Tracking Level**:  Navigate to the “Lifecycle Identity” feature and select the document you wish to enable lifecycle identity tracking.

-**Enable Lifecycle Identity Tracking:** Set the level of identity tracking you desire.
-There are different levels of tracking available:

 ![lifecycle](../../static/img/lifecycle-identity1.png)

 As shown in the image above, there are three levels of tracking available: